apotschka/poc-transmission-lines/README.md

-# Partial Outer Convexification for transmission line control
+# Partial outer convexification for transmission line control

 This repository contains the source code for the mixed-integer optimal control problem described on